nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'filelocking.ttl' => 60*60,

-Set the time-to-live for locks in secconds.
+Set the lock's time-to-live in seconds.

 Any lock older than this will be automatically cleaned up.